miku/rclone/backend/vault/README.md

 $ rclone sync ~/tmp/somedir vault:/ExampleCollection/somedir
 ```

-### Downloading files and trees
+### Downloading files and folders

 * [x] copy

-Copy can be used to copy a file or tree from vault to local disk.
+Copy can be used to copy a file or folder from vault to local disk.

 ```
 $ rclone copy vault:/ExampleCollection/somedir ~/tmp/somecopy